Introduction

 Dr. Mohan Krishna

-He is working on several research/consulting projects at the lab, related to carbon mapping and footprinting, GHG accounting, sustainability suite for MSMEs, electric mobility, etc. He is also co-authoring and documenting several ongoing case studies on capacity planning and management of EV battery swapping stations, Extended Producer Responsibility (EPR) for EV battery manufacturers, etc.
+Dr Mohan Krishna is currently associated as Manager – Research with the TCI-IIMB Supply Chain Sustainability Lab at the Supply Chain Management Centre (SCMC), Indian Institute of Management, Bangalore.
+He is working on several research/consulting projects related to Carbon mapping and footprinting, GHG accounting, Sustainability suite for MSMEs, Electric mobility consulting etc. He has also been co-authoring and documenting several ongoing case studies on policy guidelines, capacity planning and management of battery swapping stations, EPR regulations for EV battery manufacturers etc. Additionally, he aids the building of tools related to carbon emissions and ESG disclosure, ESG rating, transport emissions measurement etc.

 Contact